 The Beatles Story

 If you're making a Beatles pilgrimage day-trip to Liverpool and short on time, The Beatles Story is the perfect way to get your fix before heading back to London.
-Located along the Liverpool Waterfront's Albert Dock, the museum offers several exhibits that let you look behind the scenes of Beatlemania—view 38 black and white images taken by photographer Paul Berriff between 1963 and 1964, the height of Beatlemania; view 4D versions of characters from popular Beatles songs in Fab 4D; learn about the lives, music, and history of the Fab Four; and discover how Elvis influenced their music in a special exhibit co-curated by Graceland, Elvis and Us.
+Located along the Liverpool Waterfront's Albert Dock, the museum offers several exhibits that let you look behind the scenes of Beatlemania—view 38 black and white images taken by photographer Paul Berriff between 1963 and 1964, the height of Beatlemania; and learn about the lives, music, and history of the Fab Four.
 Open from 10 a.m. to 6 p.m. from Nov.
 1st thru Mar.
-24th; open from 9 a.m. to 7 p.m. from Mar.
-23rd thru Oct.
+31st; open from 9 a.m. to 7 p.m. from Apr.
+1st thru Oct.
 31st.
-The Ultimate Experience Ticket, including access to The Beatles Story Exhibition, Elvis and Us, Discovery Zone, and the Fab 4D Experience, start at $26 for adults and $12 for children ages 5-16.
+Admission starts at $24 for adults and $14 for children ages 5-16.

 The Magical Mystery Tour

 Another great option of you're only in Liverpool for a limited time but want to get in on all the Beatles fanfare is The Magical Mystery Tour, a two-hour guided bus ride through the streets of Liverpool and through Fab Four history.
 View Ringo Starr's childhood home, St. Peter's Church Hall—where John and Paul first met—John Lennon's childhood home, and schools like the Art College and the Liverpool Institute where the lads were educated.
 You'll also be able to stop for photo-ops by the Penny Lane sign, outside George Harrison's birthplace, outside Paul McCartney's childhood home, and in Strawberry Field.
 The tour ends with a trip to the legendary Cavern Club and your ticket includes admission to an evening show.
-Tours take place at 11:30 a.m. and 2 p.m. every day except Dec.
-25th and 26th.
-Tickets are from $28 per person.
+Tours take place from 10:30 a.m. on weekdays and from 10 a.m. on weekends, daily except on Dec.
+25th, 26th, and Jan.
+1st.
+Tickets are from $26 per person.
 If you wish to see the inside of John and Paul's childhood homes, please consider this National Trust tour of the Beatles' Childhood Homes.

 IN NEW YORK